Rhovas/Interpreter/README.md

  - `commonMain`/`commonTest`: The core implementation of Rhovas shared between platforms.
 This is further subdivided into other packages but should be relatively easy to navigate.
-   - `commonTest` contains the integration (full-program) tests.
+    - `commonTest` contains a mix of unit and integration (full-program) tests.
  - `jsMain`/`jsTest`: Defines JavaScript bindings for use in the online editor.
  - `jvmMain`/`jvmTest`: Defines the Java/JVM main function for evaluating files and running the REPL.
-   - `jvmTest` contains the unit tests, since they were created as JUnit5 parameterized tests prior to Kotlin Multiplatform.

 A few notable Gradle tasks are documented below.
 Gradle (and IntelliJ) will likely take some time to configure and index, as well as on the first build